w3c/wai-curricula/content/content-author/images.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students about the type of information that functional images should convey.
-Assess how students understand the type of information that functional images should convey.
+* Short Answer Questions &mdash; Ask students about the type of information that alternative text for functional images should convey.
+Assess how students understand the type of information that alternative text for functional images should convey.
 * Practical &mdash; Give students examples of functional images and ask them to provide their text alternative.
 Assess how students include information about the image function in the text alternative.

 {% include excol.html type="end" %}